screenplaydev/docs/guides/graphite-cli/cli-command-reference.md

 You can always access the full help docs for the Graphite CLI by running `gt --help`
 {% endhint %}

-Graphite commands are formatted as a noun-verb combination where the noun is the subject of the command (e.g. `gt branch checkout`).
+Graphite commands are formatted as noun-verb combinations where the noun is the subject of the command (e.g. `gt branch checkout`).

 These nouns include:
 * `commit`